Skip to Content

 London Easter activities

-New flower blooming begins in March in the UK, the official beginning of Spring time, although the weather is always a little warmer in April and May.
+New flower blooming begins in March in the UK, the official beginning of springtime, although the weather is always a little warmer in April and May.

 The weather in London during this time of year can be quite changeable, with a mix of sunny days and rain showers.